n1ckfg/alicenode/cards/plan.md

 - create arc between objects
 - delete arc

-5. the default node operator is the "code bubble", in which arbitrary C++ code can be written.
+5. the default node operator is the "code card", in which arbitrary C++ code can be written.

 6. create a "generator" that parses the patcher data structure, and outputs a new text representation of it (as C++ code)